Trapped-ion quantum computer: CNOT gate implementation

 The controlled NOT gate is a crucial component for quantum computing, as any quantum gate can be created by a combination of CNOT gates and single-qubit rotations.
 It is therefore important that a trapped-ion quantum computer can perform this operation by meeting the following three requirements.

-First, the trapped ion quantum computer must be able to perform arbitrary rotations on qubits, which are already discussed in the "arbitrary single-qubit rotation" section.
+First, the trapped-ion quantum computer must be able to perform arbitrary rotations on qubits, which are already discussed in the "arbitrary single-qubit rotation" section.

-The next component of a CNOT gate is the controlled phase-flip gate, or the controlled-X gate (see quantum logic gate).
-In a trapped ion quantum computer, the state of the center of mass phonon functions as the control qubit, and the internal atomic spin state of the ion is the working qubit.
+The next component of a CNOT gate is the controlled phase-flip gate, or the controlled-Z gate (see quantum logic gate).
+In a trapped-ion quantum computer, the state of the center of mass phonon functions as the control qubit, and the internal atomic spin state of the ion is the working qubit.
 The phase of the working qubit will therefore be flipped if the phonon qubit is in the state $|1\rangle$.

 Lastly, a SWAP gate must be implemented, acting on both the ion state and the phonon state.

 Two alternate schemes to represent the CNOT gates are presented in Michael Nielsen and Isaac Chuang's Quantum Computation and Quantum Information and Cirac and Zoller's Quantum Computation with Cold Trapped Ions.